Housing

 - Reporting the Place of Residence to the Ministry of the Interior of the CR

-In the Czech Republic you can live in your own flat or house if you buy one.
-You can also rent a flat/house or rent a single room in a flat/house.
-When you look for accommodation, keep in mind that it has to be a space intended for living, short-term accommodation or recreational stay (it is not possible to live in commercial premises, such as an office) and the living area has to correspond to the number of people living there (1 person – 8m², 2 persons – 12.6m², every other person – plus 5m²).
+When looking for accommodation as a foreign national, keep in mind that the space must be intended for living, lodging, or recreation (it is not possible to live in non-residential premises, such as an office), and the living area must be sufficient for the number of people living there (1 person – 8 m², 2 persons – 12.6 m², each additional person – plus 5 m²).
 This is important as you need to provide the Ministry of the Interior with proof of accommodation when extending your stay in the CR.
-More information is available at the official website of the MI.
+More information is available on the official website of the Ministry of the Interior of the Czech Republic.

 Where to Look for Housing (either for sale or for rent)